 There is a lack of data on the magnitude of children with eye conditions who need services, for effective planning of school eye health programmes.
 To address this, Peek Vision, in collaboration with the International Centre for Eye Health has developed the School Eye Health Rapid Assessment (SEHRA) tool to collect data to support school eye health programme planning.

-The Peek school eye health system uses our clinically-validated vision check app to screen children for distance vision problems at school.
-Information on children requiring further examination is automatically sent to a local eye care professional who can provide treatment (e.g. glasses, eye drops) or refer them on for specialist care.
+Our clinically validated vision check app is used in school eye health programs to screen children for distance vision problems.
+Children who require further examination are referred to a local eye care professional, who can either provide treatment (e.g., glasses, eye drops) or refer them to a specialist.